What is a Reverse Merger with a Public Shell?

 Act of 1934.

 Final Rule33-8587, pdf file)

-If the shell company is listed on the Bulletin board,
+If the shell company is registered and reporting with the SEC,

-the registered or “free trade” shares can continue to trade.
+the registered or “free trade” shares may continue to trade.

 The company can do a private placement immediately.